Product Tester: How to Get Paid to Test Products at Home

 Promotions are accurate at the point of publishing and only available for a limited time.
 All promotions are subject to change without notification.

 Do you want to become a product tester?
 It’s a great gig.
-You can do it from home, you’ll get free products, and in some cases, you’ll even get paid to test items.
+You can do it from home, you’ll get free products, and in some cases, you’ll even get paid to test products and offer feedback so companies can make changes and improvements.
+Not only will you be first in-the-know on what the big manufacturers are working on, you’ll have influenced the product’s design and got one for free.

-Find out what it takes to become a product tester and which websites have the best product testing opportunities.
+Find out what it takes to test products as a bonafide tester and which websites have the best product testing opportunities.

 How Do You Become a Product Tester from Home?